GABETROLL/holbertonschool-shell/permissions/README.md

 	2: Print all groups the current user is part of
 	3: Change file owner
 	4: Create a new empty file
 	5: Change permission to run a file
+	6: Change file permissions of groups, owners and others